ivanduranic/weather-dashboard/README.md

 ## Usage

 User will notice following files: 'index.html','style.css' and 'script.js'.
 Also, there's a README file.
+User can enter the name of any city and click on the button.
+He will immediately get the weather data for that city plus the forecast for the next five days.
+All the data's being stored in the Local Storage.
 Link to a deployed application you can find here: https://ivanduranic.github.io/weather-dashboard/

 ## Support